kevinboss/port/README.md

 ## What is it?

-port allows the user to configure multiple images and assign a readable identifier for each image.
+port, the name originating from the idea that only one container may dock simultaneously, is a tool that has been designed to manage multiple images and / or tags of these images.
-Afterwards the user can run the images (this also shuts down any other running containers using a configured image), create snapshots of the running containers as well as remove the original image or snapshots.
+It allows the user to run one of these images / tags in a container, creating snapshots of that running container and manage the downloaded images.

 ## How to get it?